josepht96/learning/notes/k8s/CKAD.md

 ### Lifecycle events

 Kubernetes supports the postStart and preStop events.
 Kubernetes sends the postStart event immediately after a Container is started, and it sends the preStop event immediately before the Container is terminated.
 A Container may specify one handler per event. postStart runs after container initialization, after init containers.
 No guarantee it runs before container image entrypoint cmd.

+### Annotations

+You can use either labels or annotations to attach metadata to Kubernetes objects.
+Labels can be used to select objects and to find collections of objects that satisfy certain conditions.
+In contrast, annotations are not used to identify and select objects.
+The metadata in an annotation can be small or large, structured or unstructured, and can include characters not permitted by labels.

+### Deployments

+`kubectl rollout history deployment/nginx-deployment --revision=2`
+`kubectl rollout undo deployment/nginx-deployment --to-revision=2`
+`kubectl scale deployment/nginx-deployment --replicas=10`
+s
+A Deployment's revision history is stored in the ReplicaSets it controls.

+.spec.revisionHistoryLimit is an optional field that specifies the number of old ReplicaSets to retain to allow rollback.
+These old ReplicaSets consume resources in etcd and crowd the output of kubectl get rs.
+The configuration of each Deployment revision is stored in its ReplicaSets; therefore, once an old ReplicaSet is deleted, you lose the ability to rollback to that revision of Deployment.
+By default, 10 old ReplicaSets will be kept, however its ideal value depends on the frequency and stability of new Deployments.

+More specifically, setting this field to zero means that all old ReplicaSets with 0 replicas will be cleaned up.
+In this case, a new Deployment rollout cannot be undone, since its revision history is cleaned up.